aseprite/aseprite/INSTALL.md

     git pull
     git submodule update --init --recursive

-You can get [Git for Windows](https://git-for-windows.github.io/) to clone the repository on Windows.
+You can use [Git for Windows](https://git-for-windows.github.io/) to clone the repository on Windows.

 # Dependencies